jakkn/nwn-devbase/README.md

 ## Intended audience
 - **Admin** - Please see [SETUP](https://github.com/jakkn/nwn-devbase/blob/master/SETUP.md).
 It contains instructions on how to initialize and customize the repository to your server.
-- **Developers** - Continue reading.
-You will find instructions on how to initialize and use these tools below.
+- **Developers** - Continue reading to find instructions on how to install and use the tools.

 ## Dependencies

-Please make sure the following software is installed before proceeding:
+You will need to install:

 - git, the version control software
   - Arch: `pacman -S git`